richelbilderbeek/k3reviews/PinaColada.md

 rhyme nicely.
 The writers of the lyrics also discovered that rhymes just as cheaply with 'lambada' and 'que nada'!

-The happy tune fits the first and third hypotheses best.
+The happy tune of the song fits the first and third hypotheses best.

 The first verse is the apex of the song: I think that 'de verf loopt van de muren, het kwik is overstuur' [2,3] (English: 'the paint melts of the walls, the murcury (of a thermometer) is upset')